Top of the page

-You may want to seek medical assistance sooner if there is a strong family history of acne, you are emotionally affected by acne, or you developed acne at an early age.
+You may want to see a doctor sooner if you have a strong family history of acne, are emotionally affected by acne, or got acne at an early age.

 Watchful waiting is a wait-and-see approach.
 If you get better on your own, you won't need treatment.
 If you get worse, you and your doctor will decide what to do next.

 Mild acne, with a few pimples that clear up on their own, may not need any treatment.
-But if you are worried about how much you are breaking out, see your doctor.
+But if you are worried about how much you're breaking out, see your doctor.
 Getting medical treatment early may prevent acne from getting worse or from causing scars.

-When you see a doctor about acne, you'll have a physical examination, and your doctor will ask about your medical history.
+When you see a doctor about acne, you'll have a physical exam.
+Your doctor will ask you questions about your past and current health.
 Women may be asked questions about their menstrual cycles.
-This information can help your doctor find out if hormones are playing a role in acne flare-ups.
-Most often, you won't have any special tests to diagnose acne.
+This information can help a doctor find out if hormones are playing a role in a woman's acne.

-You may need other tests if your doctor suspects that acne is a symptom of another medical problem (such as higher-than-normal amounts of testosterone in a woman).
+You may need other tests if your doctor suspects that acne is a symptom of another medical problem.
+These problems include higher-than-normal amounts of testosterone in a woman.

 Acne treatment depends on whether you have a mild, moderate, or severe type of acne.
-Sometimes your doctor will combine treatments to get the best results and to avoid developing drug-resistant bacteria.
-Treatment could include lotions or gels you put on blemishes or sometimes entire areas of skin, such as the chest or back (topical medicines).
+Sometimes a doctor will combine treatments to get the best results and to avoid developing drug-resistant bacteria.
+Treatment could include lotions or gels you put on blemishes or sometimes on entire areas of skin, such as the chest or back (topical medicines).
 You might also take medicines by mouth (oral medicines).

 Treatment for mild acne (whiteheads, blackheads, or pimples) may include:

-If these treatments do not work, you may want to see your doctor.
-Your doctor can give you a prescription for stronger lotions or creams.
+If these treatments don't work, you may want to see your doctor.
+You may be given a prescription for stronger lotions or creams.
 You may try an antibiotic lotion.
 Or you may try a lotion with medicine that helps to unplug your pores.

 Sometimes acne needs treatment with stronger medicines or a combination of therapies.
 Deeper blemishes, such as nodules and cysts, are more likely to leave scars.
-As a result, your doctor may give you oral antibiotics sooner to start the healing process.
+So your doctor may give you oral antibiotics sooner to start the healing process.
 This kind of acne may need a combination of several therapies.
-Treatment for moderate to severe acne may include:
+Treatment for moderate-to-severe acne may include:

 There are many procedures to remove acne scars, such as laser resurfacing, chemical peels, and dermal fillers.
 Some scars shrink and fade with time.
 But if your scars bother you, talk to your doctor.
-He or she may refer you to a dermatologist or a plastic surgeon.
+You may be referred to a dermatologist or a plastic surgeon.

 Some skin care products, such as those with alpha hydroxy acid, will make your skin very sensitive to ultraviolet (UV) light.
 Protect your skin from the sun and other sources of UV light.

-Topical medicines usually have fewer and less serious side effects than oral medicines.
-But topical medicines may not work as well as oral medicines for severe acne.
+Creams and lotions usually have fewer and less serious side effects than pills.
+But they may not work as well for severe acne.

-Isotretinoin (such as Accutane) and tazarotene (Tazorac) can have serious side effects.
-Women who take isotretinoin or tazarotene need to use an effective birth control method, to avoid having a baby with serious birth defects.
+Isotretinoin and the retinoid tazarotene can have serious side effects.
+Women who take one of these medicines need to use birth control to avoid having a baby with serious birth defects.

-Current as of: April 1, 2019
+Current as of: March 22, 2023

-Current as of: April 1, 2019
+Current as of: March 22, 2023